apache/hudi/website/src/pages/tech-specs.md

 Hudi storage format supports two table types offering different trade-offs between ingest and query performance and the data files are stored differently based on the chosen table type.
 Broadly, there can be two types of data files

- 1. **Base files** - Files that contain a set of records, in columnar file formats like Apache Parquet/Orc or indexed formats like HFile format.
+ 1. **Base files** - Files that contain a set of records in columnar file formats like Apache Parquet/Orc or indexed formats like HFile format.
- 2. **log files** - Log files contain inserts, updates, deletes issued against a base file, encoded as series of blocks.
+ 2. **log files** - Log files contain inserts, updates, deletes issued against a base file, encoded as a series of blocks.
 More on this [below](#log-file-format).

 | Table Type          | Trade-off                                                                                                                                             |
 |---------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|